brave/brave-browser/CONTRIBUTING.md

   - [Triage help](#triage-help)

 ## How can you contribute?
-iBrowe welcomes contributions of all kinds!
+Brave welcomes contributions of all kinds!
 You can make a huge impact without writing a single line of code

 ### Help triage issues
-One of the easiest ways to help is to [look through our issues tab](https://github.com/yuthstyle88/ibrowe-browser/issues)
+One of the easiest ways to help is to [look through our issues tab](https://github.com/brave/brave-browser/issues)
 * Does the issue still happen?
 Sometimes we fix the problem and don't always close the issue
 * Are there clear steps to reproduce the issue?
 If not, let's find and document some
 * Is the issue a duplicate?
 If so, share the issue that is being duplicated in the conversation
-* See our [Triage Guidelines page](https://github.com/yuthstyle88/ibrowe-browser/wiki/Triage-Guidelines) for more info about this process
+* See our [Triage Guidelines page](https://github.com/brave/brave-browser/wiki/Triage-Guidelines) for more info about this process
 * Making sure issues that are fixed have the appropriate milestone set.
 There may be pull requests fixing the bug on the different product channels and sometimes the issues are forgotten about (and aren't updated)

 ### Updating documentation
 Documentation is extremely important.
 There are lots of areas we can improve:
-* Having more clear or up-to-date instructions in the README for both [`brave-browser`](https://github.com/yuthstyle88/ibrowe-browser/blob/master/README.md) and [`brave-core`](https://github.com/yuthstyle88/brave-core/blob/master/README.md).
+* Having more clear or up-to-date instructions in the README for both [`brave-browser`](https://github.com/brave/brave-browser/blob/master/README.md) and [`brave-core`](https://github.com/brave/brave-core/blob/master/README.md).
-* Capturing/updating helpful information [in our wiki](https://github.com/yuthstyle88/ibrowe-browser/wiki).
+* Capturing/updating helpful information [in our wiki](https://github.com/brave/brave-browser/wiki).
 You'll need to reach out to a Brave team member to request permission - you can do this by creating a new issue or tagging a Brave team member in an existing issue.
 * Helping to propose a way to bring documentation to other languages.
 Right now, everything is in English
 * Improving this document :smile: